 To counter economic inequality, an inclusive economic growth model should promote equal access to resources and services, while concurrently creating decent jobs and livelihoods for all women and men.
 The government has given high priority to improving governance and making administration transparent and more responsive to public needs.

-In response to today’s development challenges and in support of government priorities, UN agencies, in collaboration with the government, have identified a number of key issues and regions and have prioritised the following nine areas:
+In response to today’s development challenges and in support of government priorities, UN agencies, in collaboration with the government, have identified a number of key issues and regions and have prioritised the following eight areas:

-- QUALITY EDUCATION AND LIFELONG LEARNING
+- EDUCATION AND EMPLOYABILITY

 Improving infrastructure, reducing geographical isolation, and ensuring adequate utilisation of mineral resources, hydropower and biodiversity in the North-East.